Katie and Yoshimi

-After all, a pet store is a business- their priority is making a profit, not providing adequate care and housing for the animals at the store.
+After all, all pet store are a business, and their priority is making a profit, not providing adequate care and housing for the animals at the store.

-Furthermore, the breeders and pet mills (where the animals get purchased from in order to come to the pet store) are mass-breeding facilities that crowd many animals into barren cages with little regard for their welfare.
-The breeding Guinea Pigs at these farms are forced into lives of confinement, only to be destroyed or discarded when they can no longer churn out cute young ones.
+Furthermore, the breeders and pet mills (where the animals get purchased from, in order to come to the pet store) are mass-breeding facilities that crowd many animals into barren cages, with little regard for their welfare.
+The breeding Guinea Pigs at these farms are forced into lives of neglect adnd confinement, only to be destroyed or discarded when they can no longer churn out cute young piggies.

 Knowing there are already thousands of homeless guinea pigs, why not choose to adopt instead?
 The only way to break the cycle of homeless animals in shelters, abuse of animals in pet stores, and by initially well-intentioned pet owners is to stop all demand for the animals in the pet stores.

 Even if you think a particular pet store is good to its' animals, supporting that store supports the whole process.
-ANY purchase at ANY store supports the channel and continues the demand and supply across the board.
-EVERY sale of an animal in a pet store can be correlated to a death of an animal in a shelter.
+ANY purchase at ANY store supports the channel, and continues the demand, and supply, across the board.
+EVERY sale of an animal in a pet store can directly be correlated to a death of an animal in a shelter.

 At ECC, potential adopters are screened, qualified, educated on proper care, and guided in purchasing (or making) of housing.
-Our fosters are there to share with new adopters tips and recommendations based on their extensive experience.
+Our adoption coordinators and foster parents are there to share with all new adopters tips and recommendations, based on our extensive experience.